apex/apex/docs/faq.md

 ## Is using the Node.js shim slow?

 The shim creates a child process, thus creates a few-hundred millisecond delay for the first invocation.
-Subsequent calls to a function are likely to hit an active container, unless the function sees very little traffic.
+Subsequent calls to a function are likely to hit an active container, unless the function sees very little traffic, after which the latency is roughly 0.5ms.

 ## Do shimmed languages have any limitations?